OpenRTMFP/Cumulus/README.md

 - **keepAlivePeer**,
 time in seconds for periodically sending packets keep-alive between peers, 10s by default (valid value is from 5s to 255s).

+- **auth.whitelist**,
+boolean value to interpret the *auth* file as a whitelist (true) or a blacklist (false, value by default).
+*auth* file must be without extension and put in the executable program folder.
+It's the file rules for newcomer acceptance or rejection.
+It contains host client followed by path page (separated by a comma).

+	#host, 		  path
+	www.site.fr 					# match all pages of "www.site.fr"
+	www.site.fr, /home/index.html 	# match only the "/home/flower.html" page of "www.site.fr"
+	www.site.fr, /home/flower.swf 	# match the "http://www.site.fr/home/flower.swf" usage on any web pages (even from a other host that "www.site.fr")

+If it's configured as a "blacklist", a client which matchs a line will be rejected.
+If it's configured as a "whitelist", a newcomer which math a line is accepted.

 The configuration file must have *CumulusService* as base name and can be a *ini*, *xml*, or *properties* file type, as you like (personnal choice of preferred style).

 **CumulusService.ini**